 Tables C2, C3 and C4 in the Appendix show that these results are robust to alternative definitions of resource competition and the joint presence of both production technologies.
 Table C2 is based on alternative data sources from different reference years for the construction of fringe cells.
 Solely relying on land cover data from a single reference year potentially runs the risk to induce measurement error, as land cover may have changed over time, e.g. due to desertification and climate change.
 Panel A consults land use data for the year 1992 by the Center for Sustainability and the Global Environment (SAGE) and Panel B uses data for the year 2014 by Fao (GLC-SHARE).
 Results in both cases are robust and in line with Table 3.
-In Table C3 we focus on cattle output as proxy for the nomadic production technology, which leads to a similar picture: conflict concentrates at the conjunction of both production technologies (crop farming and cattle herding).17 While cattle output is arguably less exogenous to conflict than our fringe variable, the results at hand emphasize the central role of competing production functions for the occurrence of farmerherder conflicts.
+In Table C3 we focus on cattle output as proxy for the nomadic production technologies (crop farming and cattle herding).20 While cattle output is arguably less exogenous to conflict than our fringe variable, the results at hand emphasize the central role of competing production functions for the occurrence of farmer-herder conflicts.
 Table C4 uses alternative definitions of fringe.
-Unlike in the main specification, here the agricultural frontier does not rely on remotely-sensed information, but on soil properties that are considered crucial for growing capacities of vegetation.18 We find similarly-sized coefficients of the triple interaction, whereas the initial interaction of mixed settlement and temperature remains.
-This might be due to the fact that a soil's properties are one of many input factors neces-
+Unlike the main specification, here the agricultural frontier does not rely on remotely-sensed information, but on soil properties that are con-

-17Here, fringe is defined as cells with an above-median share of crop and bare land and an above-median cattle density, measured with data from the Gridded Livestock of the World (GLW3) dataset by Fao for the year 2005 and available for Sub-Saharan Africa.
+20Here, fringe is defined as cells with an above-median share of crop and bare land and an above-median cattle density, measured with data from the Gridded Livestock of the World (GLW3) dataset by Fao for the year 2005 and available for Sub-Saharan Africa.